hh/org/blog/content/blog/rerouting-container-registries-with-envoy.md

 ### My expectations {#my-expectations}

-The goal is to perform a 302 redirect onto the host of a container registry with the container registry host being dynamic.
+The goal is to set up Envoy on a host to rewrite all requests dynamically back to a container registry hosted by a cloud-provider, such as GCP.

 ### Initial discoveries {#initial-discoveries}

-One of the first things I investigated was the ability to get traffic from one site and serve it on another.
+One of the first things I investigated was the ability to get traffic from one site and serve it on another (proxying).
 I searched forth in the docs and found in the [most basic example](https://www.envoyproxy.io/docs/envoy/v1.17.1/start/quick-start/configuration-static) that it's possible to use Envoy's http filter in the _filter\_chains_ a static host is able to be rewritten.

 Example: